 Scaling options for applications in Azure Kubernetes Service (AKS)

-As you run applications in Azure Kubernetes Service (AKS), you may need to increase or decrease the amount of compute resources.
-As the number of application instances you need change, the number of underlying Kubernetes nodes may also need to change.
-You also might need to quickly provision a large number of additional application instances.
+When running applications in Azure Kubernetes Service (AKS), you may need to increase or decrease the amount of compute resources.
+As you change the number of application instances you have, you may need to change the number of underlying Kubernetes nodes.
+You also may need to provision a large number of other application instances.

 Manually scale pods or nodes

-You can manually scale replicas (pods) and nodes to test how your application responds to a change in available resources and state.
-Manually scaling resources also lets you define a set amount of resources to use to maintain a fixed cost, such as the number of nodes.
+You can manually scale replicas, or pods, and nodes to test how your application responds to a change in available resources and state.
+Manually scaling resources lets you define a set amount of resources to use to maintain a fixed cost, such as the number of nodes.
 To manually scale, you define the replica or node count.
-The Kubernetes API then schedules creating additional pods or draining nodes based on that replica or node count.
+The Kubernetes API then schedules creating more pods or the draining of nodes based on that replica or node count.

 When scaling down nodes, the Kubernetes API calls the relevant Azure Compute API tied to the compute type used by your cluster.
-For example, for clusters built on VM Scale Sets the logic for selecting which nodes to remove is determined by the VM Scale Sets API.
-To learn more about how nodes are selected for removal on scale down, see the VMSS FAQ.
+For example, for clusters built on Virtual Machine Scale Sets, Virtual Machine Scale Sets API determines which nodes to remove.
+To learn more about how nodes are selected for removal on scale down, see the Virtual Machine Scale Sets FAQ.

 Horizontal pod autoscaler

-Kubernetes uses the horizontal pod autoscaler (HPA) to monitor the resource demand and automatically scale the number of replicas.
-By default, the horizontal pod autoscaler checks the Metrics API every 15 seconds for any required changes in replica count, but the Metrics API retrieves data from the Kubelet every 60 seconds.
-Effectively, the HPA is updated every 60 seconds.
+Kubernetes uses the horizontal pod autoscaler (HPA) to monitor the resource demand and automatically scale the number of pods.
+By default, the HPA checks the Metrics API every 15 seconds for any required changes in replica count, and the Metrics API retrieves data from the Kubelet every 60 seconds.
+So, the HPA is updated every 60 seconds.
 When changes are required, the number of replicas is increased or decreased accordingly.
-Horizontal pod autoscaler works with AKS clusters that have deployed the Metrics Server for Kubernetes 1.8+.
+HPA works with AKS clusters that deployed the Metrics Server for Kubernetes version 1.8 and higher.

-When you configure the horizontal pod autoscaler for a given deployment, you define the minimum and maximum number of replicas that can run.
+When you configure the HPA for a given deployment, you define the minimum and maximum number of replicas that can run.
 You also define the metric to monitor and base any scaling decisions on, such as CPU usage.

 To get started with the horizontal pod autoscaler in AKS, see Autoscale pods in AKS.